 I was toward the back of the runners, and even I got across the start line in two or three minutes.
 Yet, even only being as far back as I was, I didn’t see the car.
-I didn’t see a flag wave (if they did that for the NASCAR theme).
+I didn’t see a flag wave (if they did that for the car-racing theme).
 I didn’t even hear a gun go off.
 I just heard an engine rev for a while.
-Then all the sudden, we were all moving forward.
+Then all of a sudden, we were all moving forward.

-The mile markers had cars by them.
-(It was a very well themed race.)
-I loved that there were cars by the mile markers, because if you were sort of far away from the next mile marker, you could usually see a car in the distance.
+I loved that there were cars by the mile markers (at this very well themed race), because if you were sort of far away from the next mile marker, you could usually see a car in the distance.

 Usually, the field of runners is pretty wide.
 I always try to stay mainly toward the right, being that I’m slow.
 Today, we all were going as far left as possible.
-Runners really wanted to hug that curve so as not to add any distance to our run.
-(Also, as you go farther to the right, the track slants up.
+Runners wanted to hug that curve so as not to add any distance to our run.
+(Also, the track slants up to the right.
 It could be really rough to run on that incline.)

-Some runners actually did run way up that incline all the way to the right, to the top of the slanting area.
+Some runners ran way up that incline all the way to the right, to the top of the slanting area.
 (And it slanted a LOT.
 This was not just a barely noticeable incline.)
-Those runners had tons of energy, and, I think, wanted to challenge themselves.
-More power to them!
+More power to them for challenging themselves!
 They also were taking a bunch of pictures of everyone below them.
 I bet they got some great shots of the field of runners.

 Mile 8 or 9 was one big hill running back toward the speedway.
 We had an awesome marching band and color guard cheering us on.

-At a water stop, there was one of the most energetic volunteers I’d ever seen.
-She was cheering for every participant and saying with the utmost spirit, “You have less than 3 miles left!
-Less than three miles!
+One of the most energetic volunteers I’ve seen was at a water stop, cheering for every participant and saying with the utmost spirit, “You have less than 3 miles left!
 You can do it!
-You can do it!
-You’re gonna make it!
+You’re gonna make it!”
 I pretty much adored her.
 Someone get her to every race, please.